It’s a double kick drummer’s worst nightmare.

-If it slides much further, the crossbar is going to start grinding into the bass drum hoop!
-Worse yet, the notes are getting progressively more difficult to execute and will soon be impossible!
-If you’re lucky, you’ll make it through the section and can pull the pedal back to where it belongs after.
+If it slides much further, the crossbar is going to start grinding into the bass drum hoop.
+Worse yet, the notes are getting progressively more difficult to execute and will soon be impossible.
+If you’re lucky, you’ll make it through the section and can then pull the pedal back to where it belongs.
 There’s always the danger that things can go worse, pulling the player out of time and possibly even train wrecking the song!

 When this happens it can be a frustrating and sometimes humiliating situation to deal with.
 Thankfully, there are a number of great solutions to this problem!

 Most pedals have little spikes stock from the factory.
 Unfortunately, they’re rarely strong enough to stay in position under heavy double bass playing.
 The zero-cost solution isn’t really a solution, but it can help in a pinch.
 You can strategically set up your crash stand so one of the feet sits snugly against the front of your slave pedal.
 This works best if the leg is pointing directly toward the pedal.
 If it’s on an angle, the cymbal stand will rotate away and your pedal will still creep!
 Any heavy object will do.
 A cinder block is another way to accomplish the same thing.

 Beyond that, the least expensive way is to go to the hardware store and buy some industrial velcro strips.
 The great thing about these is that they’re really thin, so it’s easy to stick them to the underside of your pedal without really noticing them.
 You don’t need to cover the bottom fully, just under the front and maybe down the sides in an upside-down “U” shape.
 It should be noted that this only works if there’s a carpet.

 Pro tip!
 Have a drum rug that lives with your live kit in case of emergencies.